 Lie on your uninjured side and bend your top arm in a 90 degree angle.
 Keep your elbow on your hip and rotate the lower arm toward the ceiling.
 Repeat 10 to 20 times.

-If you experience pain while doing any exercises, discontinue them immediately, and speak with Dr. Feltham about ways you can treat this pain.
+If you experience pain while doing any exercises, discontinue them immediately, and speak with our board-certified orthopaedic surgeons about ways you can treat this pain.
 It is also important to seek care from a shoulder specialist if you are experiencing a loss in your shoulder’s range of motion.
 To schedule a consultation at our orthopaedic clinic in Fort Mill, SC, please call (803) 548-6464 or request an appointment online.